Renumics/sliceguard/README.md

 - [x] Different interfaces from min_drop, min_support.
 Maybe n_slices and sort by criterion?
 - [x] Support application without model (by training simple baseline model)
 - [x] Improve normalization for mixed type runs e.g. embedding + one categorical or numeric variable.
-- [ ] Better sort criterion for support and drop combination using n_slices.
+- [ ] Allow for control features in order to account for expected variations when running checks
 - [ ] Soft Dependencies for embedding computation as torch dependencies are large
-- [ ] Allow for control features in order to account for expected variations when running checks
 - [ ] Robustify outlier detection algorithm.
 Probably better parameter choice.
 - [ ] Walthroughs for unstructured, structured and mixed data.
 Also, in depth tutorial explaining all the parameters.
 - [ ] Add no_browser flag to report method to only get enriched dataframe?